Yemenis stuck in Africa by travel ban arrive in Los Angeles

-LOS ANGELES (AP) — More than two dozen Yemenis who were stranded in Africa by President Donald Trump’s travel ban have arrived in Los Angeles.
+LOS ANGELES (AP) — More than two dozen Yemenis who were stranded in Africa by President Donald Trump’s travel ban flew into Los Angeles on Wednesday.

-The group’s flight landed at about 4:30 p.m.
-Wednesday at Los Angeles International Airport after court orders allowed their travel from Djibouti (juh-BOO’-tee) by way of Turkey.
-The 27 travelers came out of customs about 90 minutes later.
+The group’s flight landed at about 4:30 p.m. at Los Angeles International Airport after court orders allowed their travel from Djibouti by way of Turkey.
+The travelers and their attorney came out of customs about 90 minutes later to little fanfare and few greeters other than a handful of reporters and TV news cameras.

-The State Department had claimed their visas were invalidated as part of a temporary ban on travel from Yemen and six other majority Muslim countries.
+The State Department had claimed their visas were invalidated as part of Trump’s temporary ban on travel from Yemen and six other majority Muslim countries.
+The order also barred visitors from Iraq, Iran, Libya, Somalia, Sudan, for three months and Syrians indefinitely.

-The travel ban was halted Friday by a federal judge in Seattle and migrants have begun arriving in the U.S.
+Migrants have begun arriving in the U.S. after a federal judge in Seattle put Trump’s executive order on hold.
+Trump administration lawyers have appealed that decision and the 9th U.S. Circuit Court of Appeals is expected to rule later this week.

 Most Read Stories